 The large rectangular H&M scarf I was working with is 100% polyester, and its dimensions are 58 inches long, 52 inches wide.
 The first step I did was searching for the center of the scarf.
 I basically folded the scarf lengthwise once, then iron it lightly.
-Then I folded again widthwise and iron lightly once again.
+Then I folded again widthwise and iron it lightly once again.
 Below is the picture of the center point I found on my scarf.

-I then created a simple neckline pattern.
-Basically, I fold a scrap of tracing paper in two lengthwise so that I’m working from the center and then just “mirror” the pattern on the other side to get a full neckline pattern.
+Next, I created a simple neckline pattern.
+Basically, I folded a scrap of tracing paper in two lengthwise so that I’m working from the center and then just “mirror” the pattern on the other side to get a full neckline pattern.

 2. Simple kaftan top?
 Nay!
 Let’s do kimono sleeves instead.

 Et voila!
 One kimono sleeve down, one more to go!
 So I repeated the same thing with the other side.

-3. The result: Scarf Top with Kimono Sleeves
+3. Result: Scarf Top with Kimono Sleeves

 When I was finished with the last snip, I was happy and proud that I finished this new challenge of working with silky fabric AND doing french seams.

 I mean, look at it!
-This is me styling the scarf top with kimono sleeves very casually with black H&M shorts (yup, I love H&M):
+This is me styling the scarf top with kimono sleeves very casually with black H&M shorts.

 Thank you for reading, until next time,

 Disclaimer: I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Thank you for your support!